-  Fair question.
-In the past, the superior properties promised by wood weren’t delivered for several reasons:
+In the past, the superior properties promised by wood could not be achieved for several reasons:

 1. Past adhesives could not reliably bond metals to wood, finishes couldn't block sun damage or moisture, nor were they nearly as durable.
 Reliable waterproof bonds relied on glues which were difficult to use.
 All these issues are resolved with modern materials.

-3. Until now it was not practical to produce a hollow frame, so in the past wooden bikes had solid, heavy frames.
-This instantly relegated them to art or novelty, as it would a frame of solid rather than tubular aluminum.
-But now, with computer-controlled machining, we have produced a hollow (monocoque) wood frame, and wood has finally delivered on its promise:
+3. Without our technology it's not practical to serially produce hollow frames, so other wooden bikes usually have had solid, heavy frames.
+This instantly relegates them to art or novelty, as it would a frame of solid rather than tubular aluminum.
+But now, with computer design and manufacturing, we have produced a hollow (monocoque) wood frame, and wood has finally delivered on its promise:

 As you read the following, consider the repeated and substantial stress endured by wooden diving boards.
 Many modern boards still have wooden cores.